chaseleantj/gpt-prompts/README.md

             writer.append_data(working_image)
 ```

-Remark: The code above was generated with Chat-GPT (with some slight modifications) with the prompt below:
+Remark: The code above was generated with ChatGPT (with some slight modifications) with the prompt below:

 But if you use the prompt below, I found the results to be very inconsistent, with 1/5 success rate.
 Sometimes it makes lots of mistakes.
 Therefore, it's better to just provide GPT with the code that it previously generated.